nolanlawson/blob-util/README.md

 - src `string`
 - type `string` | `undefined` - the content type (optional, defaults to 'image/png')
+- crossOrigin `string` | `undefined` - for CORS-enabled images, set this to 'Anonymous' to avoid "tainted canvas" errors

 **Returns**: `Promise` - Promise that resolves with the data URL string
 <a name="canvasToBlob"></a>